hl7au/au-fhir-childhealth/pages/_includes/ncdhc-immunisation-intro.md

 **NCDHC Immunization Profile**

-This profile sets minimum expectations for the [Immunization] resource to record, search and fetch Immunization associated with a patient.
+This profile sets minimum expectations for the [Immunization] resource to record, search and fetch immunisation associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.
 The profile is at draft stage and under review by the Child Health Working Group.

 **Example Usage Scenarios:**